 UPDATE (September 2018): Hate Crimes and Hate Speech Bill (“the Bill”)

-On 13 April 2018, the Minister of Justice and Correctional Services introduced an amended version of the Bill in the National Assembly (the First House of Parliament).
-On 30 May 2018, the Minister and Deputy Minister briefed the Portfolio Committee on Justice and Correctional Services (a committee of the National Assembly) on the content of the Bill.
+On 13 April 2018, the Minister of Justice and Correctional Services introduced Bill B9-2018 (an amended version of the draft Bill referred to hereinbelow) in the National Assembly.
+On 30 May 2018, the Minister and Deputy Minister briefed the Portfolio Committee on the content of the Bill.

 CFJ delivered written submissions on the initial draft Bill.
 Since an amended version of the Bill has now been introduced, the public must be given an opportunity to comment on it.
 Once Parliament publishes an invitation for public comment, CFJ will make further submissions on the new version of the Bill.